ncks03/Yahtzee-game/README.md

 This is an application where you can play the single player dice game Yahtzee!

-I'm building this app to help me with learning to code.
-Therefore the code will probably not be flawless and contain lots of errors.

 # The game

 The purpose of the game is to get the highest score.
 Each turn you get 3 throws.
 Each throw you throw 5 dices and can choose which dices you want to keep.
 Then you throw the remaining dices.
 After the 3rd throw you can choose where you want to put your score: